Oren Koules: Film career and sports

 released in 2004.
 The budget for the film was $1.2 million with $1 million of the funding coming direct from Koules and Burg.
 Production was done under a newly formed subsidiary of Evolution Entertainment called Twisted Pictures.
 The film turned in the Saw franchise with the sequel released in 2005 and the franchise making $420 million at the box office by 2007.
 Evolution Entertainment was also responsible for the production of Two and a Half Men starting in 2003.

 In 2007, Koules started his pursuit to purchase the Tampa Bay Lightning from Palace Sports and Entertainment.
 In 2008, he agreed to purchase the team through OK Hockey LLC, an investment group he controlled, for $206 million.
 The group sold the team to Jeffrey Vinik, a minority owner in the Boston Red Sox, for $160 million in 2010.
+During his time as co-owner of the Lightning, he was the team's Governor and Chief Executive Officer.

 In June 2011, Koules sold his ownership in Evolution Entertainment, but continued to own and oversee the Saw franchise and Two and a Half Men.
-The Saw franchise has grossed more than $1 billion from box office and retail sales as of 2021.
+The Saw franchise has grossed more than $1 billion from the box office as of 2021.